 Oh, so many!
 Kia most wants to see Derweze in Turkmenistan, Baffin Island in Canada, the Gobi Desert in Mongolia, Erta Ale in Ethiopia and Victoria Falls in Zimbabwe and Zambia.

-Peter most wants to see the Skeleton Coast and Namib Desert in Namibia, the Himalayas in Nepal, the beaches of Kiribati, the stark landscapes of Greenland and the mountains of New Zealand.
+Peter most wants to see the Skeleton Coast and the Namib Desert in Namibia, the Himalayas in Nepal, the beaches of Kiribati, the stark landscapes of Greenland, and the mountains of New Zealand.

 Our friends joke that there isn’t anywhere left for us to see, but there’s so much more travelling for us to do!